inlets/inlets-pro/README.md

     chmod +x ./inlets-pro-linux
     ```

+## License

+[inlets](https://inlets.dev) is a free, L7 HTTP tunnel and OSS software under the MIT license.

+inlets-pro is a L4 TCP tunnel and load-balancer distributed under a commercial license.

-## Getting a license
+### Getting a license key

-Contact Alex Ellis for a key.
+Contact [Alex Ellis](mailto:alex@openfaas.com) for your free license key.